rebwood9/stats-calculator/README.md

 # stats-calculator
-A statistics calculator to use in PSYC 210 at KU.
+A statistics calculator to use for an introductory statistics course.